February's cold weather shut more U.S. refinery capacity than Hurricane Harvey

 Oil companies have begun describing the financial cost of the freeze.

-The nation’s second largest refiner, Valero Energy Corp, said last week it will take a charge between $520 million and $535 million for higher electricity and natural gas costs in the first quarter.
+The nation’s second largest refiner, Valero Energy Corp (VLO.N), said last week it will take a charge between $520 million and $535 million for higher electricity and natural gas costs in the first quarter.

 Eight of Valero’s 12 U.S. refineries were shut by the storm.